ripsawridge/site/site/contents/cma/2014/riki_kaiser.md

 for the grade, so I ended up moving gradually left into side gullies.
 This was the right option, bringing me right to the next belay bolt at 45 meters of rope.

+> _Riki: When we started the climb, we scrambled up the first stretch, and I was enjoying myself and thinking how much fun climbing a route in the gym rated IV is.
+And I couldn't imagine why this undertaking would possibly take up all day.
+Maybe we could speed up a bit and then make it home before dinner (as I'd told my family)?
+But this was my first alpine climb, and I was just about to learn what alpine climbing means, and how different it is from climbing in the gym._

 Riki came up nicely and we repeated the process.
 I knocked off a rock at the next belay, and Riki had to duck under an overhang to avoid it.
 In general, we were eager to get out of these gullies, as the rock was still not wonderful.